-Room and board and a room deposit are not charged to the off-campus student.
-An off-campus student who wishes to eat meals in the cafeteria may purchase meal tickets from the Oasis at the student rate.
+Food and Housing and a room deposit are not charged to the off-campus student.
+An off-campus student who wishes to eat meals in the cafeteria may purchase meal tickets in the meal line through Square at the student rate.